remi-dupre/aoc/README.md

 -----

-The generator and solutions for a given day must be implemented in a module called `dayXX`.
+The generator and solutions for a given day must be implemented in a module called `dayX`.
 Then you can simply invoke the `aoc::main!` macro in your `main.rs`:

 ```rust